 We also have volunteers that wear and represent an officer’s rank.
 These ranks are usually worn by those that take an active approach in the running of a unit, but will also take part in the delivery of training.
 Those who wear an officer’s rank do not possess a current Queen’s Commission but may have held one in the past.

-Volunteers that join us with military or youth organisation experience will be asked to wear a higher rank, which represents their knowledge and experience.
-Those who have previously held a commissioned or non-commissioned role in the Armed Forces will be given the opportunity to wear the equivalent rank they achieved in their parent force.
+Those who have previously held a commissioned or non-commissioned role in the Armed Forces will be given the opportunity to wear the equivalent rank they achieved in their parent force where a vacant position is available.

 If you are interested in becoming a volunteer with the ICF, then please make contact with us.
-We will then talk to you about your experiences, and your motivation to come and volunteer.
+We will then talk to you about your experiences, and your motivation to become a volunteer with us.
 You will then be invited to come and spend some time with us so that you can see what we do, and so that we can get to know you better.
 You will then be invited to formally join us as a volunteer and to complete all the relevant paperwork and formal checks.
 Every member of staff will then embark on a probationary period with us.

 If you would like to talk to us about volunteering with the ICF, then please go to the Contact Us page and fill out the form.
 We look forward to speaking to you soon.